Myrta Silva: As a composer

-In 1941, aged 14, Silva composed her first song, "Cuando Vuelvas" ("When You Return"), recorded by Ruth Fernández.
-In 1942, she composed "En Mi Soledad" ("In My Solitude"), recorded by Daniel Santos, which became a hit in Latin America and in the Latin communities in the United States.
-In 1944, she wrote "Asi es la Vida" ("That's Life") and "Facil de Recordar" ("Easy to Remember") while she was performing in Havana, Cuba.
+In 1941, aged 14, Silva composed her first song, "Cuando vuelvas" ("When You Return"), recorded by Ruth Fernández.
+In 1942, she composed "En mi soledad" ("In My Solitude"), recorded by Daniel Santos, which became a hit in Latin America and in the Latin communities in the United States.
+Silva became the first woman certified as a timbalera by the American Federation of Music in 1943.
+In 1944, she wrote "Así es la vida" ("That's Life") and "Fácil de recordar" ("Easy to Remember") while she was performing in Havana, Cuba.

 Silva had become an international singing star and was known as "The Queen of the Guaracha" by her fans in Latin America.
 From 1949 to 1950, she was the lead singer in the popular Cuban ensemble, La Sonora Matancera, at the same time continuing to compose.
 She received a good deal of recognition for her groups' performances throughout Latin America.
 In Argentina, she was named the "best-selling artist" in that country.
 In 1950, she was proclaimed by the Cuban government "The Most Popular Artist."
 When she decided to leave the group she was replaced by Celia Cruz, a young school teacher turned singer who went on to become known as the "Queen of Salsa."